Strangemother/python-hyperway/README.md

 ![stepper classic path movement](https://raw.githubusercontent.com/Strangemother/python-hyperway/main/docs/images/stepper-value-fork.png)

 + [Graph](#graph-1): The Graph is a thin and dumb dictionary, maintaining a list of connections per node.
-+ [Node](#units-and-nodes): The Node is also very terse, fundamentally acting as a thin wrapper around the user given function, and exposes a few methods for _on-graph_ executions.
++ [Node](#units-and-nodes-1): The Node is also very terse, fundamentally acting as a thin wrapper around the user given function, and exposes a few methods for _on-graph_ executions.
-+ [Edges](#connection): Edges or Connections are the primary focus of this version, where a single `Connection` is bound to two nodes, and maintains a wire-function.
++ [Edges](#connection-1): Edges or Connections are the primary focus of this version, where a single `Connection` is bound to two nodes, and maintains a wire-function.
-+ Stepper: The _Stepper_ performs much of the work for interacting with Nodes on a graph through Edges.
++ [Stepper](#-stepper): The _Stepper_ performs most of the work for interacting with Nodes on a graph through Edges.

 ## Breakdown